soup-bowl/kebabble/README.md

 * Slack (admin needed for setup).

 ## Installation
-Grab a build zip, and use WordPress plugin 'add new' to add to your WordPress.
+[Visit the tags section][2] and click 'Plugin Download' on the latest release, and use WordPress plugin 'add new' to add to your WordPress.

 Alternatively, if you wish to compile the project yourself, you will need to use Composer.
 Use `composer install` to set up the project dependencies.